 At the same time, the persona should not be overloaded with information.
 It should contain only valuable and insightful information.
 This information should reflect trends observed from interviews and surveys.

-Understanding the persona’s goals helps you to align your goals to theirs.
+Understanding the persona’s goals helps you to align your goals with theirs.

-The users should ultimately achieve their goals from using your product.
+The users should ultimately achieve their goals by using your product.
 The end goal can be tangible or intangible.
-Eg: Tasks, where completion of an action is the goal or the user can look for experience goals like fun, feeling relaxed etc.
+E.g.,

 Channelizing your efforts and resources towards similar goals will ensure better results.